Bruno-Candeu/Bruno-Candeu/README.md

 # 👋 Hi there

-I'm Bruno Candeu! a passionate software developer and tech enthusiast.
-I currently work as a Senior Software Developer at XTEAM. </br>
+My name is Bruno Candeu!
+I'm a software developer and technology enthusiast.
+I currently work as a Delphi Software Developer. <br>
-With over 8 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.
+With more than 3 years of experience in the area, I had the opportunity to work on several interesting projects and explore different technologies.

 <div>